The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Securing this card is quite simple, and it can be done either online or in-store at Walmart locations nationwide.
 To purchase the card in-store, visit the customer service desk, buy the card for a one-time fee of $1, and load it with at least $20 in cash.

 For an even more convenient option, apply for the card online.
-Click the “apply now” button on this page, submit your personal information, and create an account.
+Click this page’s “apply now” button, submit your personal information, and create an account.
 During the application process, you’ll need to provide a mix of the following details:

 By following these easy steps, you’ll soon have your card, granting you access to cash-back rewards and additional benefits while shopping at Walmart.